fusajiro87/dotfiles/README.md

 If the image does not fit your terminal, you can adjust it in `~/dotfiles/zsh/.zshrc` using the `--logo-padding` and `--logo-width` options (around line 53).

-## Usage

-After installation, simply open Kitty.
-You may optionally set it as your default terminal.

-That's it.